Business Continuity Planning and GRC: Building a Resilient Company

 We can begin with a short, formal definition.
 According to ISO 22300, Business Continuity is the capability of an organization to continue the delivery of products and services within acceptable timeframes at predefined capacity during a disruption.

-Let’s simplify this.
+Let's explain this.

 We can analyze this definition from a company’s perspective so you can better understand what business continuity is and how to approach it.

-The first step would be defining what is absolutely important for your company to operate and deliver its services.
-In order to do that, a Business Impact Analysis (BIA) can help you evaluate the impact of a disruption in your organization, including:
+It is absolutely important for your company to operate and deliver its services.
+To do that, a Business Impact Analysis (BIA) can help you evaluate the impact of a disruption in your organization, including:

 • Causes of potential disruption, such as natural disasters or cyber attacks.